 - Your breastbone may be pressed inwards and your ribs will curve inwards with it.
 This is called funnel chest (pectus excavatum).
 This can become worse with time and cause chest pain and breathing problems.

 - Sometimes the breastbone is pushed outwards so your chest is more rounded.
 This is called pigeon chest (pectus carinatum).
 It is usually painless and causes no health problems.

 - More than 6 out of 10 people with Marfan syndrome have a sideways curve of the backbone (scoliosis).
 It can cause back pain.
 In severe cases it can put pressure on the heart and lungs and cause breathing problems.
-See separate leaflet called Scoliosis (Curvature of the Spine) and Kyphosis for more details.
+See the separate leaflet called Scoliosis and Kyphosis (Curvature of the Spine) for more details.